 Commodity Traders role in today’s ESG era

-Commodity trading has seen a drastic change over the past decade with bigger commodity houses becoming an integral part of the supply chain.
+Commodity trading has seen a drastic change over the past decade.
+Bigger commodity houses have become an integral part of the supply chain.
 With a bigger role to play in climate change and ensuring an uninterrupted supply of goods, commodity traders have a greater role to play in the world economy.
 Some issues regarding business practises still persist.
 However, efforts have been taken by both governments and commodity traders to ensure better business practices that are targeted toward sustainability, human rights issues, and compliance with laws.
 Commodity traders will continue to face a huge amount of backlash and risk in the coming times.
 The way they adapt to the changing world order of ESG will only be determined in the future.

 About ComFin Software

-Since 1997, ComFin Software has been trusted as a global leader for affordable, comprehensive, and agile financial risk management software solutions – categorised as CTRM (Commodity Trading and Risk Management).
-We have helped companies such as trading houses, refineries, and shippers across the globe to minimise their exposure to volatile markets by arming them with the knowledge, resources, and administrative processes they need to perform commodity trading successfully.
+Since 1997, ComFin Software has been trusted as a global leader for affordable, comprehensive, and agile financial risk management software solutions.
+Those are categorised as CTRM (Commodity Trading and Risk Management).
+They have helped companies such as trading houses, refineries, and shippers across the globe to minimise their exposure to volatile markets by arming them with the knowledge, resources, and administrative processes they need to perform commodity trading successfully.

 With the CTRM solution Comcore™ you will have the perfect tools to maximise your profits by minimising your financial risks.